cagov/design-system/components/branding/readme.md

 ## When and how to use it

 The site header goes on all pages of your website.
-This is a required component when using the Design System.

 If you use a logo in your site header, make sure that any text in it is legible.
 Look at how much and where any white space is.